 Use this time for intervention.
 Working with a tutor two or three times a week for an hour at a time (remember short bursts of concentration work best) can give support and increase your child's self-esteem in an academic area of weakness.

 There are many different types of successful camps for children with ADD.
-To find the right one for your child, check resources listed with this article, advertised in ADDitude or on Internet sites such as LD Online or CHADD.
+To find the right one for your child, check resources listed in our Camp and School Guide or on Internet sites such as LD Online or CHADD.

 When you find a camp that looks good, ask to speak to a few families who attended before you decide if it is right for your family.
 Although these camps can be pricey, often costing a few thousand dollars, the benefits are great in terms of long-term success.
 Plus you might be able to offset your cost through your medical insurance or financial support from the camp itself.